-Emphasis - Community College Counseling
+Pathway 2 - Community College Counseling Emphasis

-The Emphasis in Community College Counseling option emphasizes principles and practices of counseling within a community college environment.
+The Emphasis in Community College Counseling option provides principles and practices of counseling within a community college environment.
 Students will gain the acquired skills to become social justice leaders, school-based mental health professionals, learning agents, student developers, and resource managers.
 This pathway offers students with acquired knowledge and professional skills in comprehensive counseling, career guidance, and advisement services to students from diverse backgrounds for the purpose of developing and facilitating the attainment of their academic, vocational, and personal objectives.

-Successful completion of this plan of study leads to a master's degree with a Specialization in Community College Counseling.
-Students enrolled in the program are awarded the master's degree once they have successfully completed all the coursework, a capstone project, and a comprehensive exam.
+Successful completion of this plan of study leads to a master's degree with a Community College Counseling emphasis.
 All coursework must be completed prior to degree recommendation.
 Course equivalence will not be granted for life experiences.